jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 ---

 <div class="twitter">
-<p class="subtitle">I  <a href="/posts/the-year-i-became-conference-speaker"> recently wrote about</a> how I came to be giving 3 conference talks, within 3 weeks, in 3 different states.
+<p class="subtitle">I  <a href="/posts/the-year-i-became-conference-speaker"> recently wrote about</a> how I came to be giving 3 conference talks, in 3 weeks, in 3 different states.
 This is the story of my first talk.</p>

 <figure>
 <img src="/images/posts/laracon-speaking.jpg" alt="Jess Budd speaking at LaraconAU"/>
 <figcaption>At least it <em>looks</em> like I'm not freaking out</figcaption>
 </figure>

-The Monday before I set off for my first talk, I had a skype [interview  with one of the DDDAdelaide sponsors](https://www.linkedin.com/pulse/coffee-catch-ups-jess-budd-simon-cook/).
+The Monday before I set off, I had a skype [interview  with one of the DDDAdelaide sponsors](https://www.linkedin.com/pulse/coffee-catch-ups-jess-budd-simon-cook/).
 We chatted about my upcoming speaking engagements, among other things, but something I particularly enjoyed was his reference to my "speaking tour of Australia" - which is a phrase I will now steal, thanks [@encodetalent](https://twitter.com/encodetalent) :joy:

 ## My Australian Speaking Tour